-- Prioritization of locations.
-Consistent with NTIA's BEAD rules, California intends to "seek proposals to serve unserved locations, underserved locations, and CAIs collectively or separately, so long as it awards funding in a manner that prioritizes Unserved Service Projects and once it certifies that it will ensure coverage of all unserved locations within California, prioritizes Underserved Service Projects."6 Further information on prioritization of locations prescribed by NTIA can be found on page 41 of the BEAD NOFO. - Prioritization of end-to-end fiber.
-NTIA requires that end-to-end fiber projects be funded to the extent possible within budgetary constraints, describing a project meeting this definition as a "Priority Broadband Project," which shall be "the default winner" over other permissible technologies (and subject to NTIA's explicit permission) unless the locations would be too costly to serve with fiber.7 In the NOFO, NTIA indicates it "has determined that...only end-to-end fiber will 'ensure that the network built by the project can easily scale speeds over time to...meet the evolving connectivity needs of households and business."8 The determination of the cost at which locations would be too costly to be served with fiber is required to be undertaken through analysis of an "Extremely High Cost Per Location Threshold" that is based on a calculation of all applications received considering the available funds.9 - Scoring.
+- Prioritization of end-to-end fiber.
+NTIA requires that end-to-end fiber projects be funded to the extent possible within budgetary constraints, describing a project meeting this definition as a "Priority Broadband Project," which shall be "the default winner" over other permissible technologies (and subject to NTIA's explicit permission) unless the locations would be too costly to serve with fiber.
+In the NOFO, NTIA indicates it "has determined that...only end-to-end fiber will 'ensure that the network built by the project can easily scale speeds over time to...meet the evolving connectivity needs of households and business."
+The determination of the cost at which locations would be too costly to be served with fiber is required to be undertaken through analysis of an "Extremely High Cost Per Location Threshold" that is based on a calculation of all applications received considering the available funds. - Scoring.
 NTIA has predetermined a mandatory minimum of 75 percent of the scoring for three factors: cost, affordability, and labor considerations, as well as at least 1 percent for the factor of time to deployment and, for non-fiber projects only, at least 1 percent for the factor of technology capability.
-"The primary criteria must collectively account for no less than three-quarters of the total benefits available across all the criteria the
+"The primary criteria must collectively account for no less than three-quarters of the total benefits available across all the criteria the Eligible Entity employs in choosing between or among competing proposals."
+States have flexibility to use scoring to achieve their own policy goals only in the remaining portion.
+11 - Timeline.
+The timeline for the BEAD program, including completing the Challenge Process and grant administration process, is directed by the statute, which provides one year for full administration of the program following NTIA approval of the Initial Proposal.
+"An Eligible Entity may initiate its competitive subgrantee selection process upon approval of its Initial Proposal and will have up to one year to conduct additional local coordination,